opatel04/Scaffi-AI/README.md

 **Stop staring at assignment specs.
 Start coding in just a few seconds.**

-Scaffy breaks down programming assignments into clear, manageable tasks— with starter code, smart hints, instant feedback and validation tests.
-No more "where do I even start?"
+No more "Where do I even start!!!???"
 Just focused work and actual learning.
+Scaffy breaks down programming assignments into clear, manageable tasks— with
+-Starter code with TODOs
+-Concept specific examples
+-Context smart hints
+-Instant feedback
+-Validation tests
+-Downloadable files

 ## 🚀 Features